Apoorv-DTU/lastmuse/README.md

 -----

 `./bin/cli.py`

 To print the list of top tracks

-`./bin/cli.py <srl no.>`
+`./bin/cli.py [srl no.] [--sd]`

-To print the URL of the track at the serial number and open it in the browser
+Display the lyrics and play the video in VLC (or webbrowser if VLC is not available).
+Plays in hd unless specified

 TODO
 ----